realmjoin/realmjoin-docs/docs/dem-account.md

 [![Software Packages](./media/dem4.png)](./media/dem4.png)

 If this setting is not set, such packages cannot be installed by secondary users (because of the default value: **Only primary**)

+> [!NOTE]
+> Software Packages of secondary users will also get updates, even when these packages were installed by a primary user.

 ## Device Setup